Wednesday, August 6

 Commodities markets gyrate with weather, fundamentals, policy announcements, global disruptions and challenges in the supply chain.
 This panel will dig into the market dynamics to give guidance on farm marketing and the grain storage situation.

-Moderator: Ken Erickson
+Moderator: Ken Eriksen

 Managing Member and Strategic Adviser, Polaris Analytics and Consulting